-League of Women Voters of Great Bend will hold their monthly meeting at noon on Tuesday at Montana Mike's in the north room.
+League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday, at Montana Mike's in the north room.
 Lunch will be from the menu and can be from their "quick serve" menu.